Find Affordable College Courses

 Stony Brook, NY

 Stony Brook University did quite well in this year’s ranking of the best schools for biological and biomedical sciences (other) students.
 It came in at #10 on the list.
-Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a very large student population.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.

 Best Biological & Biomedical Sciences (Other) Colleges in the Middle Atlantic Region